fparma/fpz/README.md

 Zombie addon for FPARMA missions

+Public notice:
-This is not working without not-included dependencies, sorry
+This will not work without some not-included dependencies, sorry

 ### For mission makers
 Use the template provided in releases.
 Edit config.sqf